techiediaries/techiediaries/_posts/drafts/angular-9/angular-hashtags-in-templates.md

-If you have just started with Angular, you'll notice some new syntax like for example:
+If you have just started with Angular, you'll notice some new syntax like hashtags, for example let's take this one:

 ```html
 <input #searchBox (keyup)="search(searchBox.value)"